 Competitive Integrated Employment Services (CIES)

-Open Sky Career Services is a wrap-around service model that includes active participation in high level collaboration, coordination and communication with all partners serving those receiving supports through Competitive Integrated Employment Services (CIES), which is funded by Massachusetts Rehabilitation Commission (MRC).
+Open Sky Career Services is a wrap-around service model that includes active participation in high level collaboration, coordination and communication with all partners serving those receiving supports through CIES, which is funded by the Massachusetts Rehabilitation Commission (MRC) and the Department of Transitional Assistance (DTA).
 We ensure that all resources are leveraged in order to assist all adults with disabilities to maximize their economic self-sufficiency through reaching employment goals.

 Open Sky has been known as a leader in providing Individual Placement and Support (IPS) services for over 10 years, so when developing our approach in implementing the CIES model, we have used the principles of IPS as the foundation where appropriate including: 1) zero exclusion; 2) honoring job seeker preference in the type of job, supports provided, and disclosure; 3) integrating all members of the job seeker’s team; 4) competitive employment in integrated settings with equal pay; 5) benefits planning counseling; 6) rapid job search; and 7) provision of follow-along supports.
 In any instances where IPS and CIES don’t align, we adhere to the CIES model.
 In addition, through our affiliation with Boston University we piloted and adopted the “choose, get, keep” approach to rehabilitation; a model that mirrors CIES core principles as it assists individuals to set and achieve goals like CIES.
 We are flexible in engaging job seekers in the CIES components that are relevant to their needs and goals, recognizing that services must be tailored to match the job seeker.